THE CANDY SNATCHERS PRESS

 SMUG MAGAZINE THE CANDY SNATCHERS – THE CANDY SNATCHERS ALBUM REVIEW BY JOHN FORTUNATO

 Virginia’s Candy Snatchers would be committed to a halfway house if they didn’t make the most unpretentious three chord punk you’re likely to love/hate.
 Reminiscent of the freewheelin’ DIY ethic the Ramones, Sex Pistols and the Germs, brought to this aesthetically decadent, bohemian anti-style in the late ‘70s, this venomous, quartet defines, the words “piss” and “vinegar.”
-Their live shows are incredibly violent barrages of audience bating, participation, and confrontation, led by Larry May’s ludicrous, corrupt, incessantly hysterical shouts, guitarist Matthew Odietus’ indefatigable guitar attack (not far removed from X or the Dead Kennedys sound), bassist Willy Johns’ lurking, sinister antics, and drummer Barry Johnson’s unrelenting banging and slamming.
+Their live shows are incredibly violent barrages of audience baIting, participation, and confrontation, led by Larry May’s ludicrous, corrupt, incessantly hysterical shouts, guitarist Matthew Odietus’ indefatigable guitar attack (not far removed from X or the Dead Kennedys sound), bassist Willy Johns’ lurking, sinister antics, and drummer Barry Johnson’s unrelenting banging and slamming.

 On record the band never matches the humility, sweat and disturbing violence the riotous stage show offers.
 But that’s only because you usually can’t get physically involved – moshing, spitting and wasting liquor – while listening in a car or living room.
 (Recently at CBGB;s, they did what every club owner dreads: get drunk, stir trouble, ignore time constraints, and share spit and blood with the already pumped up, intolerable audience.
 They didn’t light Johns on fire at this venue, probably because he was so lubricated he puked out whiskey given him by some fans.
 But this never deterred his playing, completing the punk ethos with grandiose conviction.)